andreaostuni/ros2_setup_guide/mac_m1/ros2_dev_container.md

 This will install ROS2 with Gazebo and other dependencies.

-After this step and go to [2.
-Open the workspace in VSCode using Dev Containers](#2-open-the-workspace-in-vscode-using-dev-containers)

 ## 2. Open the workspace in VSCode using Dev Containers

 Open the ```vscode_ros2_workspace``` folder in VSCode (File -> Open Folder).